 Abhorrent Admirer: Abby has one of these in one book.
 There's nothing wrong with the kid himself, but the trope fits in because she's really not happy about his interest in her.

 Academic Athlete: Kristy has the management skills to create the club and be its president.
 Her sport is softball and she even starts a kids' team.

 Added Alliterative Appeal: The softball teams that Kristy and Bart coach are called, respectively, Kristy's Krushers and Bart's Bashers.

 Aesop Amnesia: A number of examples, but one that stands out in particular is the relationship between Claudia and her genius sister Janine.
-There were many books where the two of them bonded over junk food, had a heart-to-heart talk, and realized that the two of them were Not So Different.
-By the next book, their relationship was back to where it was.
+There are many books where the two of them bond over junk food, have a heart-to-heart talk, and realize that they're Not So Different.
+By the next book, their relationship is back to where it was.

 Also a feature in many Little Sister books, where Karen learns not to be a brat only to promptly forget it by the time the next book comes around.

-Adults Are Useless: Averted.
+Adults Are Useless: Usually averted.
 The parents are generally pretty good parents, and the sitters will not hesitate to take advice from them.
 Sometimes played straight in the Mysteries series, if the girls going to an authority figure would break the plot.